ContinuumBridge/conman/README.md

 * WiFi (wlan0)
 * 3G USB dongle (eth1 or wwan0, depending on dongle type)

 If you want to use a 3G USB dongle, the steps for determining what type of dongle you have and configuring the network parameters is described here: http://continuumbridge.readme.io/v1.0/docs/hardware.
-There is a small difference: the sakis3g template file referred to can be found in this GitHub repository.
+(There is a small difference: the sakis3g template file referred to is copied to /etc/sakis3g.conf as part of the setup process.
+All you need to do is edit it as described).

 A very useful function of conman is that if it can't connect on any interface and it detects that the Raspberry Pi has a Wifi USB dongle, it will switch it into access point mode so that you can enter a WiFi access point SSID and APN key.
 This is described under the "operation" section, below.